Social Studies

 Rosa Parks Lesson Plan

-According to the National Women's History Museum, Parks made history on December 1, 1955.
+According to the National Women's History Museum, Rosa Parks made history on December 1, 1955.
 After she boarded a bus, she decided to sit in the front of the bus instead of the back, an area designated for African Americans.
 When asked to move and give up her seat to a white passenger, she refused, leading to her arrest.
 Her act of defiance became a milestone in the civil rights movement, resulting in the now famous Montgomery bus boycott, a key event of the era.

-Note that while page 1 of this lesson plan includes some activities surrounding the book I Am Rosa Parks by Rosa Parks with Jim Haskins, students can complete the subsequent activities by conducting some online research, including on the Library of Congress website, as noted in the downloadable.
+While page 1 of this lesson plan includes some activities surrounding the book I Am Rosa Parks by Rosa Parks with Jim Haskins, students can complete the subsequent activities by conducting some online research, including on the Library of Congress website, as noted in the downloadable.

 Meet the demands of today’s classrooms with HMH instructional coaching.